ElectricxYT/Home-Lab-Setup/README.md

 3. To confirm the Vms deletion, I both checked the VM Library and my ~\Documents\Virtual-Machines folder (where all of my Vms are saved) for the VM.

 |-| After confirming the VMs deletion, I took a snapshot so that I can revert back to these fresh VMs whenever needed.

+## Conclusion

+|-| In this project, I learned how to install and navigate a type-1 hypervisor (VMware) as well as install Windows and Linux to a VM.
+I also learned how to properly uninstall a VM.
+Windows and Linux are widely used in the IT and cybersecurity world to defend systems, networks, and organizations.
+As such, knowledge of how to install and use those two operating systems is very important, and this project has provided me with those skills.
+I also learned how to troubleshoot installation errors while trying to install Linux, as well as ways to correct them.